utkarshsaraf/angular-qs-demo/README.md

 2. **Update**: Click "Update Dashboard" to change the embedded content
 3. **Reset**: Use "Reset to Default" to return to default configuration
 4. **Monitor**: Watch for loading states and error messages
+5. **Debug**: Use the debug controls to download logs and troubleshoot issues

 ## Available Scripts